backstage/backstage/docs/backend-system/architecture/03-services.md

 });
 ```

-Whatever value is returned by the `createRootContext` function will shared and passed as the second argument to each invocation of the `factory` function.
+Whatever value is returned by the `createRootContext` function will be shared and passed as the second argument to each invocation of the `factory` function.
 That way you can create a shared context that is used in the creation of each plugin instance.
 Unlike the `factory` function, the `createRootContext` function will only receive root scoped services as its dependencies, but just like the `factory` function, it can also be `async`.

 ## Default Service Factories